helium/HIP/00XX-linear-lockup-curve.md

 - The position may be split, but the landrush multiplier stays with the original position.
 The new position is not a landrush position and receives no 3x multiplier.
 - The lockup duration may be extended.
 However, this does not extend the duration of the 3x landrush multiplier.
 - No additional HNT may be transferred into the landrush position.
-- The landrush position may be transferred to another wallet, and remains a landrush position.
 - The position may be delegated or re-delegated.

 At the end of the duration of the 3x landrush multiplier, as determined at the end of landrush, the 3x multiplier ends, and the landrush position reverts to a regular position.